pytorch/pytorch/docs/cpp/source/library.rst

 Torch Library API
 =================

-The PyTorch C++ API provides capabilities for extending PyTorch's core library of operators with user defined operators and data types.
+The PyTorch C++ API allows users to add custom operators and data types to PyTorch's core library of operators.
 Extensions implemented using the Torch Library API are made available for use in both the PyTorch eager API as well as in TorchScript.